eric-k-chu/react-exercises/README.md

-# react-hooks
+# react-exercises

-a simple application to demonstrate react hooks
+a repository to test npm packages and react hooks